Battle of Red Cliffs, An Ancient Chinese Warfare

 Beijing Opera The Battle of Red Cliffs:

-Zhuge Liang, the top advisor from Shu Kingdom, played by Yu Kuizhi.
+Zhuge Liang, the top advisor from the Shu Kingdom, played by Yu Kuizhi.

-This decisive battle transited China from a chaotic post-Han period into Three Kingdom Era.
+This decisive battle transited China from a chaotic post-Han period into the Three Kingdoms Era.

 But Zhuge Liang’s heart was in pain.
-Despite the allied force had defeated the most powerful naval force under the heaven of the time, the massive loss of lives in Cao Cao’s force broke so many families — the parents who lost their son, the wives who lost their husband and the children who lost their father.
+Despite the allies had defeated the most powerful naval force under the heaven of the time, the massive loss of lives in Cao Cao’s army broke so many families — the parents who lost their son, the wives who lost their husband and the children who lost their father.

 In the moonlit night, he offered three cups of wine to the river: the first cup presented to the east wind along the river that allowed the peace and prosperity in the east of Yangtze to be maintained; the second to the bright moon above the river, expressing his hope for Han heritage to be restored; and the third to the flow in the river, mourning all those buried in the water.